 - live our lives based on expectations on what we think should happen, rather than on the realities of our experience.
 Rather than having flexibility in our life choices, we become rigid, disappointed, and possibly frustrated, angry, or depressed.

 Our response to the present is based on:

-- Recreating intimacy in the present based on problematic childhood relationships with our families.
+- Trying to create intimacy in the present based on problematic childhood relationships with our families and peers.

 Integral means whole, complete.
 Becoming integral and experiencing wholeness in one's life requires:

 - Opening to whatever life presents without judgment, whether one wants it or not.